linera-io/linera-protocol/linera-indexer/example/README.md

 <!-- cargo-rdme start -->

-This module proposes an example of indexer with the operations plugin.
+An example of an indexer with the operations plugin.

 <!-- cargo-rdme end -->